yuliiachernysh/Entain/README.md

 ```

 ```
-Also you have to install .net 8.0 locallu to run this test
+Also you have to install .net 8.0 SDK locally to run this test
 ```

 ## Solution composition: